llyr-who/MassStiff/README.md

 in with Ear-Clipping.
 (TERRIBLE DECISION!)

 Regardless, it was a lot of work to develop something like this in such a short time frame.
-If the interest is there, I would like to work on this further (writing new FEM packages), so please feel free to contact me. <a href="mailto:anthonygoddard5678 AT hotmail -- DOT -- com">Email Me!</a>
+If the interest is there, I would like to work on this further (writing new FEM packages), so please feel free to open an issue.

 As I was short on space there is an accociated <a href="https://www.youtube.com/channel/UCOSpHsqVj2jfoL8hdNlRYrg " target="_blank"> YouTube channel</a> that was linked to help show the results.